datanav/docs/setup-environment.rst

 also set up to automatically verify that the integrity of existing data is not violated before updated configuration is deployed.

 1. Set up a source control system.
+For information about how to do this for a Sesam configuration, read the :ref:`guide to set up version control <setup-version-control>`.

 2. Set up the CI subscription and connect it to your source control flow.
+For information about to set up CI for a Sesam project, read the :ref:`guide to set up CI <setup-ci>`.

 3. **OPTIONAL**: Set up automatic deployment from source control.
+For information about to set up this for a Sesam project, read the :ref:`guide to set up automic deployment <setup-deployment>`.

 4. Ensure every developer has set up their local test environment.
+For how to set up local testing for test-driven development, follow the instructions in the :ref:`guide to set up local tests <setup-local-tests>`.

 Security
 --------